mmistakes/made-mistakes-jekyll/_posts/2013-06-26-endouz-portrait.md

 tags: [PaperFaces, portrait, illustration, Paper by 53, iPad art]
 ---

-Flickering lights that could be the refractions through rain drops... or not.
+PaperFaces portrait of [@endouz](http://twitter.com/endouz).
+Using white to paint lights that could be rain drop refractions... or not.

 <figure>
 	<a href="{{ site.url }}/images/paperfaces-endouz-process-1-lg.jpg"><img src="{{ site.url }}/images/paperfaces-endouz-process-1-600.jpg" alt="Background in process screenshot"></a>